sayhisam1/Stitch/README.md

 - Stitch defers all actions until the end of the frame.
 This allows for better optimization and clearer semantics, and also better fits with Roblox's upcoming changes to deferred events.

-**Stitch is still highly experimental, and should not be considered stable for production use**I Issues and Pull Requests are appreciated :)
+**Stitch is still highly experimental, and should not be considered stable for production use!**

+Issues and Pull Requests are appreciated :)